Tree trimming schedule

 A tree may need to be removed because:

-- a palm, planted directly under or close to the side of powerlines, is not able to be pruned.
+- a palm, planted directly under or close to the side of powerlines, isn't able to be pruned.

 - the tree is a tall growing species that is unsuitable under powerlines.